pgraci/spacex-app/README.md

 Implements a React SPA using Typescript and ApolloClient to consume the SpaceX GraphQL server data.

+An initial result set of 10 launches is loaded.
+As the user scrolls in the app, more results are fetched and loaded.

+Searches by Rocket name, Mission name, and Year are also supported.

+Available years are populated by a seperate query, to limit the options to the available result set.

 ## Install dependencies

 ### `yarn`